Tubbz-alt/Intel-Pattern-Matching-Technology/README.md

-# Intel-Pattern-Matching-Technology
-This repository has been forked from 01org/Intel-Pattern-Matching-Technology.
-Please fork the main repository instead of this one as it is not guaranteed to remain in sync on a daily basis.
+# Intel® Pattern Matching Technology

-This repository contains code that can run on the Pattern Matching Engine in the Intel Quark SE processor within the Intel Curie Compute Module.
-The Intel Curie Compute Module is the module used on the Arduino/Genuino 101 from Arduino and the tinyTile from Farnell.
+This is the repository containing the Intel Pattern Matching Library code that can run on the Pattern Matching Engine in the Intel® Curie™ Compute Module.
+This module is used on the Arduino/Genuino 101 from Arduino and the tinyTile from Farnell.